noi-techpark/stuart-chatbot/README.md

 From the same company, Mistral AI, a second model is available under the Apache 2 license:
 [Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1).
 This
 model is about 6 times larger, but only twice as slow.

+Of course, other local models can be used as long as they are supported by the `llama-cpp-python` library.

+The model is instantiated in `rag/query.py` and `rag/backend_query.py`.

+While changing model might be interesting, for example with regard to supported languages, it has only a minor influence of the quality of the overall responses.

-Some quick tests suggest the quality of Stuart very much depends on the search, not so much the LLM.
+Tests suggest the quality of RAG systems very much depends on the **search** and the size of the document chunks, not so much the LLM.
-So the extra size of Mixtral might not be worth it.

-The model is instantiated in `rag/query.py`.
+As is common to all simple RAG systems, Stuart for example fails to answer questions  that would need to pick up pieces of information scattered around a large documentation base.
+Changing the LLM would not improve on this.

 ## A Note about Performance